-Ever since we rented a campervan in New Zealand in 2013, we knew that someday…we would have one of our own.
+Ever since we rented a campervan in New Zealand in 2013, we knew that someday we would have one of our own.
 The freedom to explore in any direction, find a beautiful place, and call it home…to have the comforts of our own bed, closet, and kitchen and still get to travel every day…this was a concept that sounded more and more appealing as the years went on.
 But we weren’t quite ready.
 We had grown to love the nomadic life, where possessions are whittled down to the contents of a backpack and you’re ready to jet across the globe at a moment’s notice.
 So the concept of owning a home (albeit on wheels) still sounded a little too confining.
 We needed to sail to Antarctica, hone our skiing in Vermont, island hop the Caribbean, and house-sit across Europe.
 Though now, with seven continents under our belt, the time has come to explore our home continent, in a home of our own, and buy a vintage RV.

 Wooed by a Toyota Camper